Goubermouche/baremetal/README.md

 - Symbollic size minimiazation

 ### Emission
-- Binary emit
+- Binary emission (.bin)
 - CFG emission (Graphviz)

 ## Project structure
 ```
 - source         # assembler source directory
   |- assembler   # source code for the assembler implementation
-  `- tests     # test runners and test cases
+  `- test_runner # test runners and test cases
 - tools          # utilities used for managing the instruction database and tests
   `- scripts     # implementations of the utility programs
 ```
 To achieve overall correctness, the project utilizes a variety of tests, some of which may need to be regenerated once breaking changes to the instruction database are introduced.